|

 essay,

-pair with bottom Plate Number 34
+pair with plate number 34

 The "essay" designation is not due to the stamp